Miccighel/advLab1-HITS/README.md

 ## What is included

-This repository hosts **results and supplementary artifacts** associated with the project.
+This OSF project hosts **results and supplementary artifacts** associated with the paper.
 The released materials are provided in two main formats:

 - **Serialized results bundles** (`.pkl`) for programmatic reuse
 - **Tabular exports** (`.csv`) for direct inspection and analysis

-The repository may also include **intermediate derived artifacts**, such as discretized or binarized representations and clustering labels, when relevant to the analyses.
+The release may also include **intermediate derived artifacts**, such as discretized or binarized representations and clustering labels, when relevant to the analyses.

 ---